 - Heat oil in a large skillet.
 I prefer a non0stick skillet for this recipe, to avoid food sticking to the skillet.

 - Add the butternut squash pieces to the skillet.
 Keep them in one layer and try not to overcrowd the pan.
 Cook on medium heat till cooks and starts to brown.
-Only thing to keep in mind with roasting the butternut squash is to find a temperature at which the squash pieces cook perfectly and the outside browns beautifully.
-Too high heat will leave browned pieces which are not cooked properly.
+The only thing to keep in mind with roasting the butternut squash is to find a temperature at which the squash pieces cook perfectly and the outside browns beautifully.
+Too high heat will leave browned pieces that are not cooked properly.

 - Add the salt and cayenne pepper (if using) and continue cooking for another 10-15 minutes.
 Adjust the cooking time until you get the desired browning and the pieces are tender and cooked through.
 Adjust the heat accordingly.